max-cmoa/browsersync-reload-browser-test/README.md

       **gulpfile.js/tasks** contains files which each handle a task for a related file or directory.
      **gulpfile.js/index.js** is used to require all of the tasks in the tasks directory

+  * **comment-templates directory** contains custom comment templates, which one can use to format how comments are displayed.
+Uses function get_template_part('../partial-templates/footers/main-footer'); to find the specific comment templates.
+You don't pick this from the /wp-admin dashboard.
+This is unlike page-templates and post-templates

   *  **page-templates directory** contains custom page templates to give a different look and feel for a page.
 Always choose one from the Page editor found in **/wp-admin > dashboard > Pages > Page Attributes >
   Template > select home-page from drop down**.